 The spreadsheet linked below, when first published in 2020, represented an initial and provisional effort to begin the process of recording the Canadian postcards produced by this important company.
 In the cases of border areas such as Niagara Falls and Sault Ste.
 Marie, it included (and continues to include) cards from both sides of the border, as it would be difficult (and rather counterproductive) to attempt to separate “American” views of Niagara Falls or the Soo shipping canals from “Canadian” views.

 Thanks to the generous response of several TPC members, we have been able (as of November 2021) to produce a second edition of the list with over 325 different postcards represented, up from roughly 150 in our first effort.
 Of particular value in this regard was a detailed list produced some years ago by the late W. O. (“Bill”) Buchanan, the club’s long-time archivist.
 Thankfully this had been retained by another TPC member, Ken Elder, who kindly shared it for this purpose.
 Judging from the numbering, the 300-plus cards that are now on the list probably represent a majority of all those issued.
-Anyone who can fill any of the gaps is welcome to contact us.
+Anyone who can fill in the gaps, or who can add to or improve the information in the existing listings, is asked to contact us.

 Please do not reproduce this information without first obtaining the required permissions via the Toronto Postcard Club.